jaredjaimes/startup/notes.md

 };
 // RETURNS: 3
 ```
-This pointer
+**This pointer:**
 Next, arrow functions inherit the this pointer from the scope in which they are created.
 This makes what is known as a closure.
-A closure allows a function to continue referencing its creation scope, even after it has passed out of that scope.
-This can be tricky to wrap your head around, and we discuss it in detail when we later talk about JavaScript scope.
+- A closure allows a function to continue referencing its creation scope, even after it has passed out of that scope.
+- This can be tricky to wrap your head around, and we discuss it in detail when we later talk about JavaScript scope.
 For now consider the following example.

 The function makeClosure returns an anonymous function using the arrow syntax.
 Notice that the a parameter is overridden, a new b variable is created, and both a and b are referenced in the arrow function.
 Because of that reference, they are both part of the closure for the returned function.
 ```